 Art Deco at Oval

 The era after the 1920s in Bombay is known for the advent of Art Deco, which spread across the city and influenced every aspect of city life.
-Art Deco derived its name from a World Fair held in Paris in 1925, called ‘Exponential Internationale des Arts Decoratifs et Industriels Modernes.’
-It was a combination of both traditional and modern styles, introducing new forms of designs in Bombay’s architecture.
+The 'Exponential Internationale des Arts Decoratifs et Industriels Modernes' World Fair in Paris in 1925 gave Art Deco its name.
+It was a combination of both traditional and modern styles, introducing new forms of design in Bombay’s architecture.
 The Indian Institute of Architects (IIA) played a significant role in expanding the Art Deco movement in India, which held the first architectural exhibition called the ‘Ideal Home Exhibition’ in the Town Hall in November 1937, introducing the audiences to the world of Art Deco.
-Mumbai became a hub of Art Deco and was finally conferred with the UNESCO World Heritage status for the Art Deco buildings around the Oval Maidan in Churchgate in 2016, cementing the legacy of Bombay’s architecture.
-However, Art Deco not only impacted the designs of the apartments and buildings of Bombay, but it also inspired interior living spaces introducing new and innovative ideas in making furniture, lighting, bathroom fittings, etc.
+Mumbai emerged as a centre for Art Deco, and in 2016, the Art Deco buildings surrounding the Oval Maidan in Churchgate received UNESCO World Heritage status, thereby solidifying Bombay's architectural legacy.
+However, Art Deco not only impacted the designs of Bombay's apartments and buildings, but it also inspired interior living spaces, introducing new and innovative ideas for furniture, lighting, bathroom fittings, and so on.

 Entrance and lettering, Court View

-Court View, 126 Maharshi Karve Road, Churchgate.
-Court View was named after the Bombay High Court which is visible across the Oval Maidan.
-Architects Maneckji Dalal and Merwanji Bana & Co. designed Court View with additional designs by Gajanan Babu Mhatre, who was brought on as consultant at the later stages.
+The address of Court View is 126 Maharshi Karve Road, Churchgate.
+Court View was named after the Bombay High Court, which is visible across the Oval Maidan.
+Architects Maneckji Dalal and Merwanji Bana & Co. designed Court View, with additional designs by Gajanan Babu Mhatre, who joined as a consultant later.

 Frozen Fountain motif, Court View